Technology

 ↓

-Tool calls routed back through MCP client to /api/mcp/mcp
+Tool calls are routed back through the MCP client to /api/mcp/mcp

 Inline Tools (Tab 2)